 The purpose is to enhance the cooling effect by increasing the area of water passing through each core.
 The radiator itself merely doesn’t work—let’s have a look at each component of the radiator-related parts so that we can clearly understand each role.
 In combination with these parts, the purpose of radiator is fulfilled.

-While running, the engine’s temperature is lowered with fresh air, but cooling only by air is insufficient for at the time of traffic jams during the time engine is still generating heat.
-Therefore necessity of a cooling fan arises.
-It increases quantity of air flow in front of the radiator and enhances cooling efficiency to the satisfactory level.
+While running, the engine’s temperature is lowered with fresh air, but cooling only by air is insufficient for times such as during traffic jams in which the engine is not in motion and still generating heat.
+Therefore, the necessity of a cooling fan arises.
+It increases the quantity of air flow in front of the radiator, and enhances the cooling efficiency to a satisfactory level.

-Water pump circulates coolant liquid in the water jackets around engines, radiator itself and its sub-tank so that the cooled coolant in the radiator runs back to the water jackets smoothly.
+The water pump circulates coolant liquid in the water jackets around the engine, the radiator itself, and its sub-tank so that the cooled coolant in the radiator runs back to the water jackets smoothly.

-When an engine gets heat-up, water temperature accordingly increases, and it opens a water outlet fully when the temperature of coolant becomes approximately above 80 degrees Celsius and therefore coolant liquid start to circulate.
+The thermostat helps to keep the coolant stay within a fixed temperature of a designated range.
+It also stops the water flow to prevent coolants from circulating within the radiator in cases such as severe cold weather.
+When an engine gets heat-up, its water temperature accordingly increases, and it opens a water outlet fully when the temperature of coolant becomes approximately above 80 degrees Celsius, allowing the coolant liquid to circulate.

 When the water level of the coolant decreases and gets dirty with rust and water scale, it mostly causes overheating of the engine.
 We recommend to change the coolant liquid every two years.
 When rust and water scale are in bad condition, let’s wash them out with a radiator cleaner.